superyuuki/yuukomponent/technical.md

 - **Structure**: The ability to save state related to how a component tree is represented (e.g. what the component's ID is, what children it currently holds, what slots it has)
 - **Persistence**: The ability to save state directly coupled to a component
 - **Plugin**: Something providing extended functionality to YuuKomponent, such as more Behavior definitions or a Nexus
-- **Nexus**: Collection point for behavior signals, typically provides functionalities to other behaviors
+- **Nexus**: Collection point for trait signals, typically provides functionalities to other behaviors
 - **Configuration**: Arbitrary user-assiged values attached to a Component that provide information to a Behavior on how to function.
 Typically, Configuration provides information on how Stats should be built.
-- **Stats**: A behavior + nexus implementation of a recursive Component tree search that combines children Nodes' Configuration values to provide a compound value for use by relevant behaviors.
+- **Stats**: A trait + nexus implementation of a recursive Component tree search that combines children Nodes' Configuration values to provide a compound value for use by relevant behaviors.
-- **Persistents**: A behavior + nexus implementation of Persistence
+- **Persistents**: A trait + nexus implementation of Persistence
 - **Slot**: TODO
 - **Tag**: TODO
 - **Completion**: TODO